-A new project can be created from the Project menu by selecting.
-A list of recently opened projects is maintained, and displayed in the “Open Project” dialog.
+A new project can be created from the Project menu by selecting New Project.
+A list of recently opened projects is maintained, and displayed in the Open Project dialog.
 A project can be removed from this list by selecting it and pressing the Del key.

-The core novel files go into a root folder of type “Novel”.
-Other supporting files go into root folders of types “Plot”, “Characters”, “Locations”, “Timeline”, “Objects”, “Entities”, or “Custom”.
+The core novel files go into a root folder of type Novel.
+Other supporting files go into the other root folders.
 These other root folder types are intended for your notes on the various elements of your story.
 Using these is of course entirely optional.